lizaetillman/currency-rates-cli/README.md

 A list of currency codes will appear!

-The User can then select a currency code (by number) to see the currency's rate based on the United States Dollar (USD).
+After the User can select a currency code (by number) to see the currency's rate based on the United States Dollar (USD).

 ## Development